Q: What would be the best credit card for me for airline miles? I have established credit with my car loan, and this would be my first credit card.

 Dallas has two dominant airlines, American and Southwest.
 They've got very different frequent flier programs that match their brands.
 Old school jet-setters will appreciate Citi's AAdvantage credit cards such as the Citi® Platinum Select® / AAdvantage® World MasterCard®.
 More frugal travelers may prefer a Southwest Rapid Rewards card from Chase.Do you cash in last minute travel deals on discount websites?

 These days, it's likely that you're shopping online for discount fares instead of proclaiming loyalty to a single carrier.
-The Capital One® Venture® Rewards Credit Card and Capital One® VentureOne® Rewards Credit Card and let's you earn virtual "miles" with every purchase that you can use toward any travel expense on your statement.
-That way, you can get redeem rewards for airfare, hotel nights, and car rental fees without restrictions, caps or blackout dates.
+The Capital One® Venture® Rewards Credit Card and Capital One® VentureOne® Rewards Credit Card which let's you earn virtual "miles" with every purchase that you can use toward any travel expense on your statement.
+That way, you can redeem rewards for airfare, hotel nights, and car rental fees and more.
+Fly any airline with no blackout dates.

 If I had to pick one travel credit card for your situation, I'd probably suggest the Capital One VentureOne Rewards Credit Card.
-It's going to give you the most flexibility with no annual fee, plus Capital One has a track record for extending new accounts to applicants with thin credit files.
+It's going to give you the most flexibility with no annual fee.
 Let us know how you make out by posting your results to our CardRatings Forum.

 - I use the Southwest Rapid Rewards Visa for personal and business flights.
 For everything else, I use Visa US Bank Flexperks card.
 I pay off my bill every month, have good credit and I fly a lot.
 Is there a reason I should switch from US Bank Flexperks to a difference rewards card such as American Express?